Eddie López: Death

-Eddie died on November 26, 1971, in San Juan, Puerto Rico at the rather young age of 31.
-His last shows were done from a wheelchair -with an oxygen tank by his side,- and his very last show occurred three days before his death.
-He managed to make people laugh until the end, and only felt sorry that he could not do more.
+Eddie died on November 26, 1971, in San Juan, Puerto Rico at the age of 31.
+His last shows were done from a wheelchair with an oxygen tank by his side, and his very last show occurred three days before his death.
+His funeral was attended by governors, senators, colleagues, and members of the media.

-In 1972, The Best of Eddie Lopez, a collection of his columns selected by Lopez himself, was published by Ediciones Puerto, Inc. with a prologue by Juan M. Garcia-Passalacqua.
-This collection is a great sampler of the wit and humor of this very funny man.
-A master of spoofs and plays on words of current events.
-A few of the articles especially the one entitled "Political Verbiage" is timely today.
+In 1972, a book of his collected works, The Best of Eddie Lopez (selected by Lopez himself) was posthumously published by Ediciones Puerto, Inc. with a prologue by Juan M. Garcia-Passalacqua.

-Shortly after his death, the Overseas Press Club of Puerto Rico announced that it would establish a yearly award to "most distinguished contribution to journalism" known as the Eddie López Special Award.
+Shortly after his death, the Overseas Press Club of Puerto Rico, which had awarded him a citation for coverage of the Dominican Republic's 1970 elections, announced that it would establish a yearly award to "most distinguished contribution to journalism" known as the Eddie López Special Award.

 After his death, Los Rayos Gamma would go on as scheduled per his request.
-"The show must go on" he insisted.
+"The show must go on" Lopez had insisted.
 Friend and fellow comedic actor, Efraín López Neris (already added to the roster) would take Eddie's place, while an empty chair would be left on stage in his honor.
 Eventually, "Los Gamma" became a popular TV show, and ultimately would make its way back to the stage just around each election year, this time with the help of well known comic Sunshine Logroño filling Eddie's shoes.

-Eddie was buried at the Santa María Magdalena de Pazzis Cemetery in the San Juan, Puerto Rico, alongside Puerto Rican heroes like José de Diego, and Pedro Albizu Campos.
-His funeral was attended by governors, senators, colleagues, and members of the media.

-His satirical journalism style is still taught at the University of Puerto Rico, and his "Rayos Gamma" was left in very good hands.
+His satirical journalism style is still taught at the University of Puerto Rico, and his Los Rayos Gamma troupe continued to perform for decades after his death.